anshisinghh/Flix/README.md

 # Flix
-Allows user to scroll through a list of recent movies and see the name, synopsis, and poster.
+Allows user to scroll through a list of recent movies and read the synopsis and view the movie poster.